ooRexx/ooRexx/samples/windows/oodialog/controls/ReadMe.txt

   1.  ooDialog - Dialog Control Example Programs
   -----------------------------------------------

-  This directory contains example programs that demonstrate how to use the various dialog control objects in ooDialog.
+  This directory and subdirectory contain example programs that demonstrate how to use the various dialog control objects in ooDialog.
 It is intended that, eventually there will be an example of all the control objects.
-The programs are intended to cover most of the methods of the control objects.
+The programs are intended to show several of the methods of the control objects.
 This will probably cause them to be medium complex.

+  Many of the example programs are in dialog control subdirectories to make it easy to find examples of a specific control.
+List-view examples in the ListView subdirectory, ToolTip examples in the ToolTip subdirectory, etc..

-    - upDown.rex
+    - fiscalReports.rex

-    Demonstrates how to use the UpDown class.
-An up down control is a pair of arrow buttons that the user can click to increment or decrement a value, such as a scroll position or a number displayed in a companion control.
+    Demonstrates how to use the DateTimePicker control.
+This example focuses on how to use call back fields in the format string for the DateTimePicker control and how to respond to the FORMATQUERY, FORMAT, and KEYDOWN notifications.

     - paidHolidays.rex